pybamm-team/pybamm.org/content/gsoc/2024/_index.md

 #### Desired skills

-* Experience with Python API design and testing, test-driven development, and continuous integration
+* Experience with Python and unit testing (`unittest`, `pytest`, and `hypothesis`) in Python.
-* Test coverage and code quality analysis tools
-* Some experience with `unittest`, `pytest`, and `hypothesis` is desirable, but not required
+* Some experience with test-driven development, continuous integration, and coverage tools is desirable, but not required.
-* Git version control, managing pull requests, and code reviews, as well as the GitHub workflow for open-source projects
+* Git version control and GitHub workflow for open-source projects.

 ### Difficulty and suitable project length